bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

 The optional parameter $status_code determines what HTTP status code should be sent with the error.

-Returns strings with error page.
+Returns string with error page.

 show_404('page' [, 'log_error'])
 ==================================